 - List of clothes and shoes, toiletries, miscellaneous, jewelry and carry on must-haves.

 - The right luggage as per TSA’s direction (depends on the airline’s guidelines but most set the upper limit at 22x14x9 inches – carry on)

-- Remember the TSA’s 3-1-1 Rule – pack liquids that exceed a total amount of 3.4 oz in your checked in luggage.
+- Remember the TSA’s 3-1-1 Rule – pack liquids that exceed a total amount of 3.4 oz in your checked-in luggage.
 Anything less is fine.

-- Luggage weight limit for check-in luggage
+- The luggage weight limit for check-in luggage

 - Pouches and bags to organize everything on independent groups